dagny099/dagny099.github.io/_pages/about.md

 ---

 ## BIOGRAPHY
 I'm a data scientist and consultant with interdisciplinary experience in machine learning, UX/UI, and cognitive science.
 I'm also a marathon-runner, [bilingual Toastmaster](https://7032821.toastmastersclubs.org/), and deputy [voter registrar](https://www.headcount.org/state/texas/).
-Austin is (usually) where the magic happens but "Love Data, Will Travel" is my motto.

 Since 2014, I've consulted on enterprise software UI for the business management and healthcare industries.
-And when called upon, I've enjoyed managing projects for companies in marketing and risk management industries.
-At core, I'm well suited to creatively solve complex problems with innovation, execution and drive.
+I've also enjoyed managing projects for companies in marketing and risk management industries. <ins>Bottom line:</ins> I'm well suited to creatively solve complex problems with innovation, execution and drive.

 My Resume is [here](/assets/docs/Hidalgo-Sotelo_Resume_2020.pdf) and my CV is [here](/assets/docs/Hidalgo-Sotelo_CV.pdf).